A brief history of not being able to edit your tweets

 — mat honan (@mat) April 23, 2013

 The following December, journalist Matthew Keys reported that the company was working on something that sounded much like Honan’s proposal, with much the same scenarios in mind.
-Though Keys’ sources called the feature a “top priority,” it never made it to production code.
+Though Keys’s sources called the feature a “top priority,” it never made it to production code.

 In June 2015, Twitter cofounder Jack Dorsey once again became CEO.
 From then on, many of the users who tweeted about their yen to edit tweets directed the request to @jack himself rather than just shouting it into the void.